roberts1000/best_git_aliases/README.md

 <br />

 ## Getting Started
-First, read the [Working With Aliases](#working-with-aliases) section below to understand how to add, remove and list Git aliases.
-Then, scroll down to [The List](#the-list) below and pick out your alises.
+First, read the [Working With Aliases](#working-with-aliases) section to understand how to add, remove and list Git aliases.
+Then, scroll down to [The List](#the-list) pick out your aliases.
 Each alias definition in the list includes

 ```
 1. alias name